 Corsee Sanders, Ph.D.

 Corsee D. Sanders, Ph.D. has served as a member of Molecular Templates’ Board of Directors since December 2019.
 Dr. Sanders serves as a Strategic Advisor to the Global Development Group of Bristol Myers Squibb, a position she has held since November 2019.
 Previously, Dr. Sanders served as Strategic Advisor to the Office of the Celgene Chief Medical Officer, since March 2018, ensuring effective integration of Juno Therapeutics’ Development Organization into the Celgene Organization, specifically the unique CAR T aspects, advising the label-enabling CAR T legacy Juno program (JCAR017), and advising the Chief Medical Officer and the Chief Medical Officer’s leadership team in evolving the clinical development organization.
 From January 2017 to March 2018, Dr. Sanders was a Member of the Juno Therapeutics Executive Committee as Executive Vice President of Development Operations, with responsibilities for strategic operations, quantitative sciences, biosample and clinical operations.
 Dr. Sanders was a Member of the Genentech/Roche Late Stage Portfolio Committee from 2011 to 2017, and Global Head of the Genentech/Roche Late Stage Clinical Operations from 2012 to 2017, with responsibility for leading nearly 2,500 employees, across 5 strategic and 20 local country sites, in planning and conducting global development and local clinical trials in over 70 countries.
 She was Global Head of the Genentech/Roche Biometrics group from 2009 to 2012, and Genentech Head of DATA (Design, Analysis, Technology & Administration) prior to the Roche acquisition.
 Earlier in her career, she was employed at Schering-Plough Research Institute and at Centocor Inc., primarily in statistician and biomedical operations roles.
 Dr. Sanders has directly contributed and/or provided oversight in developing multiple approved pharmaceutical products including Claritin®, Rituxan®, Herceptin®, TNKase®, Cathflo®, Xolair, Avastin®, Tarceva®, Lucentis®, Zelboraf®, Perjeta®, Erivedge®, Gazyva®, Kadcyla®, Alecensa®, Cotellic®, Venclexta®, Tecentriq®, Ocrevus®, Hemlibra®, and JCAR017®, a CAR T cell therapy for NHL.
-She served as a director of TransCelerate Biopharma Inc., a non-profit organization of pharmaceutical companies until 2016 and currently serves as a member of the Board of Trustees for the Fred Hutchinson Cancer Research Center and as a director of AbGenomics International Inc., a privately-held T-cell homeostasis company, as a director of Legend Biotech Corporation, a global clinical-stage biopharmaceutical company currently working on novel cell therapies for oncology and other indications and as a director of BeiGene, a biopharmaceutical company focused on developing molecularly targeted and immuno-oncology drug candidates for the treatment of cancer .
+She served as a director of TransCelerate Biopharma Inc., a non-profit organization of pharmaceutical companies until 2016 and currently serves as a member of the Board of Trustees for the Fred Hutchinson Cancer Research Center and as a director for biopharmaceutical companies, such as Beigene, Ltd., AltruBio Inc. and Legend Biotech Corporation..
 Dr. Sanders earned her B.S. and M.S. in statistics, graduating Magna Cum Laude from the University of the Philippines, her M.A. and Ph.D. in statistics from the Wharton Doctoral Program at the University of Pennsylvania.